-The Wolper Law Firm is currently investigating claims against Bryce Plyer, a former Financial Advisor at Morgan Stanley and International Assets Advisory in Morristown, NJ.
+The Wolper Law Firm, P.A. is currently investigating claims against Bryce Plyer, a former Financial Advisor at Morgan Stanley and International Assets Advisory in Morristown, NJ.
 Bryce Plyer has been in the securities industry since the 1980s and previously worked at Citigroup and Lehman Brothers.

 According to publicly available records released by the Financial Industry Regulatory Authority (FINRA), on October 29, 2018, FINRA sanctioned Bryce Plyer, barring him from associating with any brokerage firms after he failed to cooperate in a FINRA investigation that was focused on his alleged excessive trading in customer accounts.
 Specifically, the FINRA sanction states:

 “Without admitting or denying the findings, Plyer consented to the sanction and to the entry of findings that he failed to appear and provide FINRA with requested on-the-record testimony in connection with an investigation concerning allegations that he engaged in unauthorized trading in customer accounts.”

 For a full copy of the FINRA sanction, click https://www.finra.org/sites/default/files/fda_documents/2016052649001%20Bruce%20Plyer%20CRD%201666324%20AWC%20jm.pdf

 This regulatory sanction follows Bruce Plyer’s termination by Morgan Stanley in 2016 for allegedly engaging in unauthorized trading in customer accounts.

 Over the course of Bruce Plyer’s career, he has also been the subject of four customer complaints alleging sales practice violations, including the following: